TerrayTM/pytimize/README.md

 # optimization
-Python optimization library for linear programming.
+Python optimization library for mathematical programming.

 *This library is a work in progress.*